dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ## 3 - Example of grouping with a camera

-Grouping is basically whenever you use the add property of anything that inherits from the Object3D class.
-This includes things like cameras, as such I can use the add method to add things like lights, and a Mesh, and position them relative to the camera.
-Say for example I want to have a point light on top of camera, and a Mesh that is always in front of the camera as it moves around in a scene, no problem.
+Grouping is basically whenever you use the add property of anything that inherits from the Object3D class and it is not just Groups that are based on the Object3d class.
+The Object3d class is a base class of many other objects in threejs which includes things like cameras, as such I can use the add method to add things like lights, and a Mesh, and position them relative to the camera.

+So then say for example I want to have a point light on top of camera, and a Mesh that is always in front of the camera as it moves around in a scene, no problem.
+I can just add the point light, and mesh object to the camera via the add method of the camera. and then just adjust the position and orientation of these child objects of the camera as needed.

 ```js
 // Camera